-EZ-EIC - A taxpayer that is certified as an EZ business under GML Article 18-B as of June 30, 2010, will continue to be deemed in the EZ in which the taxpayer was certified as an EZ business on the day immediately preceding the day the Empire Zones Program expired and for each of the three years next succeeding the tax year for which the ITC is allowed.
+EZ-EIC - A taxpayer that is certified as an EZ business under GML Article 18-B as of June 30, 2010, will continue to be deemed in the EZ in which the taxpayer was certified as an EZ business on the day immediately preceding the day the EZ Program expired and for each of the three years next succeeding the tax year for which the ITC is allowed.

-The Tax Law allows an empire zone investment tax credit (EZ-ITC) against the tax imposed by Article 22, for the tax year during which qualified property is placed in service in an empire zone (EZ) designated as such under General Municipal Law (GML) Article 18-B. The EZ-ITC allowed under Article 22 is computed at the credit rate of 8%.
+The Tax Law allows an EZ-ITC against the tax imposed by Article 22, for the tax year during which qualified property is placed in service in an EZ designated as such under GML Article 18-B. The EZ-ITC allowed under Article 22 is computed at the credit rate of 8%.
 The EZ-ITC is computed by multiplying the credit rate by the investment credit base of qualified property that was acquired, constructed, reconstructed, or erected in an EZ after its date of designation and before its date of expiration as an EZ.
 The taxpayer claiming this credit must also be certified under GML Article 18-B. A copy of the Certificate of Eligibility and the Empire Zone Retention Certificate issued by Empire State Development (ESD) must be submitted with Form IT-603 each year the credit, or carryforward of the credit, is claimed.
 Pass-through entities, such as partnerships, S corporations, and fiduciaries should distribute copies of the EZ retention certificate to their partners, shareholders, and beneficiaries, to be submitted with their tax returns when claiming EZ credits.